 The process of research seems simple from the outside: read, experiment, publish, and repeat.
 Yet, paywalls formed by national or cultural groups is a barrier to scholarly communication.
 Scholarly Commons and its working group, the Scholarly Commons Working Group, seek to change that.
-In their effort to advance scholarship dissemination, more work needs to be done to ensure enhanced inclusion of all who wish to participate in science.
+In their effort to advance scholarship dissemination, more work would ensure the enhanced inclusion of all who wish to participate in science.

 Open research should be inclusive and facilitate the participation of all stakeholders of science.
-While research narratives have been largely driven by publications in journals and scholarly communication initiatives, North American and Western European perspectives often dominate these narratives.
+Although publications in journals and scholarly communication initiatives, largely drive research narratives, North American and Western European perspectives often dominate these narratives.
 This may result in the exclusion of diverse voices from around the world.
 Now, Scholarly Commons aims to move from open access to a diverse and inclusive open access

 Scholarly Commons is a group created by the Future of Research Communications and e-Scholarship (FORCE 11).
 At its most fundamental level, the group believes that scholarly communication should be open and accessible for all to participate in.